 Since they said goodbye to Otto, the pair have done a huge amount of fundraising for The Lily Foundation as a way of dealing with their pain.
 “We’re doing this to raise money in his memory,” Ami explains.
 “It helps keep his memory alive and keep people talking about him.
 We don’t get to have those ‘normal conversations’ about how he’s getting on at nursery, or what school he’s going to go to.
 We don’t get any of that.
 But we can do this instead.”

-Last year Danny and Ami organised a 3-day cycle ride from Berwick to Hexham with a group of friends.
+Last year Danny and Ami organised a three-day cycle ride from Berwick to Hexham with a group of friends.
 Lots more friends and family witnessed the camaraderie of the event and wanted to get involved themselves, so when they started asking the couple what they were planning next, a walk seemed the obvious choice.
 “We’ve doubled the number of people involved since the bike ride,” says Danny.
 “There are 24 of us trekking in total.
 I think a walk is generally more accessible for people, and hey, who am I to stop anyone from fundraising for Lily!”

 And why Snowdon?
 “Many of us are based here in Newcastle, and the rest are old university friends in Cardiff,” explains Danny.
 “Snowdon felt equally inconvenient for everyone involved!
 Plus it’s a lovely part of the UK for a big walk.”
 Danny has planned the route himself, which covers about 50km over two days.
 Day one follows part of the beautiful Snowdonia Slate Trail, while day two is shorter but incorporates the ascent and descent of Snowdon itself.